ciur/papermerge/docs/source/intro.rst

 **PDF (Portable Document Format)** is de facto standard for storing archived documents.
 In correct technical terms - it is `PDF/A <https://en.wikipedia.org/wiki/PDF/A>`_ subset.
 PDF/A differs from PDF by prohibiting features unsuitable for long-term archiving, such as font linking and encryption.

 Most of the modern office scanners will output scanned files in PDF/A format.
-This is why, PDF is practically the synonymous for document in context of Papermerge.
+This is why, PDF is practically synonymous for document in context of Papermerge.

 What is Not a Document?
 ~~~~~~~~~~~~~~~~~~~~~~~~